cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Engaging Ongoing Experience in Insecurely Attached Patients**

 - **Three stages of engaging ongoing experience**:
-  1. Embeddedness: patient deeply embedded in vicissitudes of ongoing experience, much implicit.
+  1. **Embeddedness**: patient deeply embedded in vicissitudes of ongoing experience, much implicit.
-  2. Mentalizing: patient reflects on mental states rather than simply experiencing them.
+  2. **Mentalizing**: patient reflects on mental states rather than simply experiencing them.
-  3. Mindfulness: directing awareness to moment-by-moment process of experiencing.
+  3. **Mindfulness**: directing awareness to moment-by-moment process of experiencing.

 **Moving from Mentalizing to Mindfulness**